Landry pens op-ed in New York Times outlining Greenland objectives in line with Monroe Doctrine

 The governor also invoked the Monroe Doctrine, a warning from President James A. Monroe in 1823 against continued European influence in the Americas.

-"Greenland fits squarely within that doctrine," Landrdy wrote.
+"Greenland fits squarely within that doctrine," Landry wrote.
 "Greenland sits roughly equidistant between Washington and Moscow. .It ... lies along Arctic shipping routes that China and Russia are aggressively seeking to avoid."

 More News